-Product revenues accounted for 9% and 5% of our total revenues for the years ended December 31, 2015 and 2014, respectively.
-The \$0.1 million, or 31%, increase in product revenues was primarily driven by the launch of new products by several of our customers.
+Product revenues accounted for 21% and 9% of our total revenues for the years ended December 31, 2016 and 2015, respectively.
+The \$0.2 million, or 44%, increase in product revenues was primarily driven by the launch of new products by several of our customers, as well as an increase in distributor volumes.

-License revenues accounted for 22% and 33% of our total revenues for the years ended December 31, 2015 and 2014, respectively.
-The \$1.1 million, or 48%, decrease in license revenue was primarily driven by the recognition of a significant milestone during 2014.
-The remaining decrease in license revenues was attributable to the contractual termination of an annual license fee and the timing of recognition of deferred upfront license fees.
+License revenues accounted for 5% and 22% of our total revenues for the years ended December 31, 2016 and 2015, respectively.
+The \$1.1 million, or 88%, decrease in license revenue was primarily due to delays in the estimated launch date determined in 2016 for a number of our out-licensed yield traits, thereby reducing the amount amortized into revenue each year there forward.

-Contract research and government grant revenues comprise a significant portion of our total revenues, accounting for 69% and 62% of our total revenues for the years ended December 31, 2015 and 2014, respectively.
-The \$0.6 million, or 13%, decrease in grant and contract research revenues was primarily driven by a \$1.2 million reduction in government grant revenue due to the timing of activities and the winding down of several grants.
-Partially offsetting this decrease was a \$0.6 million increase in contract research revenues generated by new contracts obtained during 2015.
+Contract research and government grant revenues comprise a significant portion of our total revenues, accounting for 74% and 69% of our total revenues for the years ended December 31, 2016 and 2015, respectively.
+The \$1.4 million, or 36%, decrease in contract research and government grant revenues was primarily driven by contracts that were completed in 2015, and the winding down of activities on existing contract research and grants in 2016.